CumulusNetworks/DUE/templates/example/README.md

   * Tag it as example-debian-10
   * Set the user's PS1 prompt in the image to be Ex so the context is (more) obvious
   * Merge in the files from ./templates/example when creating the configuration directory

+Create patched Debian 9 EXAMPLE with: ./due --create --platform linux/amd64    --name example-debian-9        --prompt ExD9         --tag example-patch-debian-9  --use-template example           --from debian:9                              --description "Debian 9 with patch"                    --image-patch debian/9/filesystem

+### Explanation of the Debian 9 example  above:
+  * Arguments are the same as Debian 10
+  * ...but --image-patch applies updates to the container from DUE's image-patch/debian/9/ directory before template code runs.

 ## Additional configuration
 This lists changes that are unique to this container.